Digital Experience Design

 - use design to ask yourself critical questions and challenge others to ask new critical questions (Critical Design)

-This minor starts in September 2017 and is meant for students with an interest in ICT, media and design.
+This minor starts yearly in September and is meant for students with an interest in ICT, media and design.

 To be admitted to this minor you need to demonstrate the following interests and/or skills: